Dubbing Janaki

 Dasari Janaki, known professionally as Dubbing Janaki, is an Indian actress and voice artist.
 She has appeared in several films and television shows in various South Indian languages.

 Early life

 Janaki was born in Peddapuram, East Godavari District, Andhra Pradesh.
 She started acting in stage shows from the age of 9.
 She studied up to 7th standard.
 Though her birthname is Dasari Janaki, she was called Dubbing Janaki by the media to distinguish Janaki from her contemporaries, actress Sowcar Janaki and singer S. Janaki.

-She married Ramakrishnan, a military employee, in 1964 and relocated to Chennai.
-The couple have two sons and a daughter.
-Her husband died in 1997.
-She is currently living with her children family in Chennai.

 Career

 She started appearing in films since 1958.
 Her first film was Bhookailas produced by AVM.
 She dubbed for the role of Kasturba in the Telugu 'ndhi.
 She played an important character in the film Sankarabharanam (1980) in which she played a maid.
 After that, she started getting similar roles.
 She is also remembered for her mother roles in films Sagara Sangamam (1983) and Swati Kiranam.